 It was when I volunteered to edit a quarterly newsletter called The DESA Challenge for the Diabetes Exercise and Sports Association that I began to see yet another level of diabetes care.
 The stories and articles people sent me really turned my head around.
-Athletes and achievers who not only accept the challenge of diabetes, but as the song goes in Man of LaMancha “reach for the unreachable star” are the norm in this organization.
+Athletes and achievers who not only accept the challenge of diabetes but as the song goes in Man of LaMancha “reach for the unreachable star” are the norms in this organization.
 Extraordinary mountain climbers, boxers, master swimmers, iron men and women, triathlon competitors, cross country cyclists, cross country walkers, marathon runners, river raft adventurers, and Olympic contenders in cross country skiing and rowing, to mention a few.
 Wow!

-This elite group seems to possess a background drive that catapults them into a state of focus and single mindedness of purpose beyond the capacity of most mortals’ imagination.
-It’s as though they’re saying, "Diabetes, yeah, just watch what I can do because you’re coming with me!"
+This elite group seems to possess a background drive that catapults them into a state of focus and single-mindedness of purpose beyond the capacity of most mortals’ imagination.
+It’s as though they’re saying, “Diabetes, yeah, just watch what I can do because you’re coming with me!”
 Some in this group are inspired by the noble mission of encouraging other diabetics to reach for the top of their potential, despite diabetes.
 Some just do it for themselves.
 It is quite fortifying and gratifying to have such leaders walk among us to inspire and motivate.

 I recently spoke with Chris Jarvis, a 23-year-old engineering student from Victoria, Canada who has made final cuts for the Canadian Olympic rowing team and will be rowing in the prestigious 2-man boat and going for the gold in Athens this month.
 Watch for him.
 He told me a little about his grueling practice schedule and I could hear his fine-tuned determination between the words.
 Chris has had type 1 diabetes for over 10 years.
-He talked about how difficult it is at times to keep blood sugars within target range during practice and competition.
-But he understands about how to live with and treat diabetes, partly because he lived with it even before he was diagnosed.
+He talked about how difficult it is at times to keep blood sugars within the target range during practice and competition.
+But he understands how to live with and treat diabetes, partly because he lived with it even before he was diagnosed.
 Chris’ older sister has type 1 diabetes also.

 He is very philosophical for such a young man.
 He does his very best to make his family and his country proud of his achievements in rowing.
 He hopes to win gold but understands that things can happen at any level.
 He is honored that he can be a roll model for young people with diabetes.